ldm0/corda-docs/content/en/docs/corda-os/4.7/node-upgrade-notes.md

 We provide some [backup recommendations](node-administration.md#backup-recommendations) if you’d like more detail.

 ## Step 3.
-Upgrade the node database to Corda 4.0 or later
+Upgrade the node to Corda 4.0 or later

 Ensure your node is running Corda 4.0 or later.